Package 'archeofrag'

 1 - cohesion(layer 1) - cohesion(layer 2)

-The basic use of this function is intended for a graph with two layers, whose edges have been previously weighted using the frag.edges.weighting function (an error message is displayed if the vertice attribute "layer" contains less than two layers, and if the graph does not have an edge attribute "weight").
+The basic use of this function is intended for a graph with two layers, whose edges have been previously weighted using the frag.edges.weighting function (an error message is displayed if the vertice attribute "layer" contains less than two spatial units, and if the graph does not have an edge attribute "weight").

-However, the function can also be used for a graph with more than two layers.
+However, the function can also be used for a graph with more than two spatial units.
 In this case, a subgraph is generated for each pair of layers (using the frag.get.layers.pair function), the frag.edges.weighting function is applied to weight their edges (a warning message is displayed), and the admixture is computed.

 Value